Robbert Murray

 While very much the depth of any particular discipline is anchored in one’s technical competence, the very essence of strategic vision rests on broadness—the ability to see connections between various functions, anticipate shifts in the market, and thus position the organization for long-term success.

-Since then, the business environment in Dubai has undergone changes with marked rapidity.
+Since then, the business environment in Dubai has changed with marked rapidity.
 Regulatory changes, initiatives geared toward economic diversification, and disturbances from technological disruptions have rendered the need for constant adaptation almost a necessity for the city.
 Therefore, C-suite leaders need to be wise to strike a balance between short-term performance and long-term sustainability, if not always, then oftentimes, making competing decisions that cater to many stakeholders while pushing the organizational agenda up just another notch.

 Communication and Influence

-Even in Dubai, where businesses profoundly rely on relationships, one must learn the art of effective communications, influencing decision-making, and creating networks of influence.
+Even in Dubai, where businesses profoundly rely on relationships, one must learn the art of effective communication, influencing decision-making, and creating networks of influence.
 More than ever, C-Suite leaders present to boards, negotiate with government bodies, deal with foreign stakeholders, and inspire internal teams; such activities have turned out to be mentally tiring tasks.

 The most outstanding executive modifies the voice of his communications to capture various audiences and reduces complex thoughts into gloriously pictorial contracts, convincing without absolute authority.
-These competences may often mean much more than those technical credentials that are crucial in gaining consensus for some of the most hard-hitting initiatives or solving other issues that touch on organizational change.
+These competences may often mean much more than those technical credentials that are crucial in gaining consensus for some of the hardest-hitting initiatives or solving other issues that touch on organizational change.

 What Executive Search Firms in Dubai Are Seeing

 Top executive search firms in Dubai report that client briefs have significantly evolved over the last five years.
-While technical credentials are still heavily specified, behavioral competencies and culture fit have been given added emphasis.
+While technical credentials are still heavily specified, behavioural competencies and culture fit have been given added emphasis.

 Clients are looking for executives who have thrived in a multicultural business environment, demonstrated resilience amid uncertainty, and proven capabilities in talent development.
 They are seeking leaders who can elegantly represent the organization outside while nurturing innovation and collaboration within.

-Now, executive search firms conduct extensive behavioral evaluations, cultural fit assessments, and analyses of leadership styles alongside more traditionally regarded forms of credential verification.
+Now, executive search firms conduct extensive behavioural evaluations, cultural fit assessments, and analyses of leadership styles alongside more traditionally regarded forms of credential verification.
 Successful placements are those marrying technical qualifications with proven soft skills-executives who can both develop a strategy and develop the relationships necessary to execute it.

 Striking the Right Balance

-The question, rather, is not whether soft skills or technical expertise really matters; it is that both are required and what specific combination will suit your organization.
+The question, rather, is not whether soft skills or technical expertise really matters; it is that both are required, and what specific combination will suit your organization.

 In some early-stage companies or in turnaround situations, technical expertise may just trump the scale of things.
 An organization that is grappling with regulatory compliance issues needs a CFO with deep technical knowledge first.
 However, even in such situations, it is the soft skills that then determine whether this expertise gets transformed into the success of an organization.